RubenBZgz/DevOps-Proyect/README.md

 * Azure ApplicationId configured for terraform.
 In case you don't have it created, you can use this code on cmd :point_down:
 ```
 az login --use-device-code

-#(Optional) If you have more than 1 subscription:
-    az account set --subscription "{Subscription Name}"

 az ad sp create-for-rbac --name terraform
 az role assignment create --assignee "{Your App ID}" --role "Contributor" --scope "/subscriptions/{Your Subscription ID}"
 ```